-- 2. Take the completed form and the following items to the DMV: - a.
-Your current driver's license or ID card (which you must surrender);

-b.
-If you do not have a Real ID driver's license or ID card, you will need to bring original versions of the Real ID required documents listed above4; and

-- c.
-Cash, check, money order, or credit card to pay the fee for a new ID - 3.
-Pay applicable fees for a new or amended license or ID; and - 4.
-Have a new photograph taken.
+- 1. Your current driver's license or ID card (which you must surrender); - If you do not have a Real ID driver's license or ID card, you will need to bring original versions of the Real ID required documents listed above; and - 2.
+Cash, check, money order, or credit card to pay the fee for a new ID.